gpantera/Gosh/GoshCodingStyle.md

 	#define PROGRAM_VERSION "0.1"

-1. Create a Version.h file that contains:
+1. Create a Version.h file that contains above.

 2. Display the version # when the program runs.
 Use printf() in a console app or display it in the About box for a GUI app.

 3. Bump the version number whenever you development is "done".
 That is, for each build turned over for testing.
-So, at the end of your sprint or end of a SQA clean-up.
+So, at the end of your sprint or end of an SQA clean-up.
+Note there is "done" and "done-done".
+"Done" means code complete or bug fixes completed.
+"Done-done" means tested and signed off.

 ## Naming Conventions